 I need a way to run grep on a list of files which may contain spaces in the file name.
 On a list of files with no spaces, it's pretty straight forward and easy.
-Also, i know how to deal with spaces in the file names for find & xargs.
-I'm just looking for a way to use grep with the -print0 command.
+Also, I know how to deal with spaces in the file names for find and xargs.
+I'm just looking for a way to use grep

-UPDATE: to clarify, i'm looking for text inside the file, not in the filename...
+I'm looking for text inside the file, not in the filename...

 find * -print 0 | xargs -0 -i{} echo {}

-but say i have to do a grep (or some other command) inbetween
+but say I have to do a grep (or some other command) inbetween.

 find * | xargs grep -l "howdy doody" | xargs -i{} echo {}

-This doesn't work, grep doesn't know how to recognize null terminated lines. maybe i missed something in grep's man page?
+doesn't know how to recognize null terminated lines.
+Did I miss something in grep

 find * -print0 | xargs grep -l "howdy doody" | xargs -0 -i{} echo {}